jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/03/2017-03-23-clean-architecture-practice-project.md

 <small>(The contents of this post might be outdated.
 The [README in this project's GitHub repository](https://github.com/jeremiahflaga/clean-architecture-practice/blob/master/README.md) might have updates.)</small>

+Last year, after learning that Robert C. Martin of the "Clean Code" book has a blog (through a [link](http://blog.cleancoder.com/uncle-bob/2015/11/18/TheProgrammersOath.html) shared in our Skype group by a coleague, I&ntilde;aki Narciso, who later became a friend), I started reading anything in that blog whose title catches my attention. _(I was not very aware that busy people, like Robert C. Martin, have blogs.)_

-Last year, I was able to read Uncle Bob Martin's article titled ["The Clean Architecture"](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+I was able to read his article ["The Clean Architecture"](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 While reading that article I thought that he is just explaining how _most_ software developers do architecture in the real world.
+And that all I have to do to be able to experience this clean architecture thing is to wait until I can find a job where the project I will be involved in uses this kind of architecture.

 <!--more-->

-But two days ago, I learned that he is writing a new book titled "Clean Architecture" to be released this August 2017. _(I'm going to buy that book.)_
+But two days ago, I learned that he is writing a new book titled "Clean Architecture" to be released this August 2017 (according to Amazon). _(I'm going to buy that book.)_

 I realized that this **"Clean Architecture"** idea is new.
 I have to learn it. _(Maybe it's not really new; but maybe the majority of developers does not know about it yet?!)_